Haniger homers in 3rd straight game, Mariners top Bosox 5-4

 None was more damaging than Schwarber’s mishandling of Jake Bauers’ grounder with two out in the seventh.
 Reliever Ryan Brasier (0-1) got the ground ball needed to get out of the inning, but Schwarber misplayed the bounce and Bauers was safe.

+“It was in the glove.
+It squirted out and that was it,” Schwarber said.
+“Frustrated.
+I wanted to make that play.
+We had a one, two, three inning and it turns into a lot more.”

 J.P.
 Crawford followed with a broken-bat single and Brasier left a slider in the middle of the plate to Hangier.
-He didn’t get all of it, but it was enough to clear the wall in left field for his 33rd homer of the season.
+He didn’t get all of it, but it was enough to clear the wall in left field.
 Haniger went 4 for 4 and homered for the third straight game.

 The Mariners also scored an unearned run in the second after an error by right fielder Hunter Renfroe.
 The Red Sox have allowed 33 unearned runs since the All-Star break, most in the American League.